rstoyanchev/spring-mvc-32-update/matrix-variables/slides.md

 `/answers/id1;id2;id3;id4/comments`

 !SLIDE small incremental bullets
-# How To Use In @MVC
+# How To Use In Spring MVC

 * If you expect ";" content in a path segment
 * Represent the path segment with a URI variable
 * Declare one or more `@MatrixVariable` args

-!SLIDE smaller
+!SLIDE small
 # The Common Case

     @@@ java